-Figure 3 A framework of super-resolution NN
+Figure 3 A framework of super-resolution neural network

 In this contribution, a super-resolution network using the above experiments is compressed by using NCTM-5.0 [8] which is the reference software of MPEG NNR [9].
-Both approx_method and enc_method is set to baseline.
-Change quantizer parameters, a relationship between the performance of super-resolution and compression ratio have been investigated.
+Both the configuration parameters, approx_method and enc_method is set to baseline.
+Changing quantizer parameters, a relationship between the performance of super-resolution and compression ratio has been investigated.

 As shown in Figure 4, the performance of the super-resolution is not changed until the compression ratio is about 4.
-Since the original size of network parameters is 1946523 bytes, we can compress the network parameters to about 480kbIytes.
+Since the original size of network parameters is 1946523 bytes, we can compress the network parameters to about one quarter (480kbIytes).